externalhost0/Mythril/README.md

 # Mythril Framework
 Mythril is C++20 Vulkan rendering framework for Windows, Linux, and MacOS.
-It aims to provide a easy to create and highly abstracted API for Vulkan, aswell as some bonus features described below.
+It aims to provide a easy to create context and highly abstracted API for Vulkan, aswell as some bonus features described below.

 ### Features:
 * RenderGraph implementation, automatically builds and optimizes your described frame.